ctp-eos/ctp-eos/README.md

 - **Drazen Premate** was-is the ***unsung successor to Nikola Tesla*** our world completely either ignored or (dis)missed during Drazen's time here - never achieving his vision for what the CTPSci Sciences offers to contribute to humanity's future.
 - 20 years ago - our world was not ready for such revolutionary new thinking and new consciousness!
-- Drazen discovered what he/we/CTP refer to as CTP Energy or the *postquantum science(s) of the next century*
+- Drazen discovered what he refers to as CTP Energy or the *postquantum science(s) of the next century*

 ![Alt Text](https://github.com/ctp-eos/git.hub.profile.grahics/blob/main/drazen-space-coast-restored.png)